 Where is My Expected Family Contribution (EFC) Listed?

-Your expected family contribution (EFC) is listed on the upper right-hand corner of Page 1 of the SAR.
+Knowing your EFC (expected family contribution), and how it is calculated is an important part of the process.
+The number is listed on the upper right-hand corner of Page 1 of the SAR.
 It is listed as a number, with leading zeros and no dollar sign, so many people don’t recognize it as their EFC.
 Here’s an example of how the EFC is listed on a SAR: 018770.
 This should be read as an EFC of $18,770, meaning this is the minimum the government and schools will expect your family to contribute to college on an annual basis.